Educator Tools

 Ask yourself:

-- What are human rights?
-Why are they necessary?
+• What are human rights?
+Why are they so important?

 Did You Know?